kelwinpa/rss-reader/README.md

 The project is a microservice that polls a news feed from http://feeds.nos.nl/nosjournaal?format=xml and stores the data in an SQL database.

+All layers have been tested with Junit, AssertJ, Suite and Spring Test.

 ## Technologies

 * [SpringBoot] - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".!